jonyang221/MVP/README.md

 >   heroku create
 >   git push heroku master

-## Closing and Call to Action ##
+## That's all! ##
   > Feel free to break/modify/replicate the code as you wish.
-Don't hesitate to contact me with suggestions or feedback.
+Please don't hesitate to contact me with suggestions or feedback.